-In France, the inter-departmental delegation for welcoming and integrating refugees and the Agency for Civic Service manage a national volunteering programme for refugees called Volont’R.
+In France, the Interdepartmental Delegation for the Reception and Integration of Refugees and the Civic Service Agency have been managing a national volunteering programme for refugees, called Volont'R, since 2017

-This programme is based on a two-fold offer: on one hand, it allows young French people from 18 to 25 years old to become involved in a civic service project (volunteer work) to help refugees and, on the other hand, allows young refugees to take part in civic service projects that are adapted to their circumstances.
-These projects last for eight months, on average.
+This programme is based on a dual proposal: on the one hand, to allow young French people aged 18 to 25 to engage in a civic service mission (volunteering) for the benefit of refugees, and on the other hand, to allow the engagement of young refugees, from the territory for less than five years, in civic service missions adapted to their situation.
+These missions last on average 8 months.
 The volunteer receives a monthly allowance.
-In order to ensure that mastery of French is not an obstacle to civic engagement, refugee volunteers take French language classes for the duration of their time volunteering.
+To ensure that mastery of the French language is not an obstacle to civic engagement, refugee volunteers follow French language courses throughout their voluntary service.

-The projects offered to benefit refugees could cover all topics in civic service (culture, sports, environment, etc.).
-Here are some examples of projects that are already offered: supporting asylum seekers and protected persons, promoting access to social and health-related rights for migrants, aiding literacy for French-speaking youth, etc.
+The missions proposed for refugees can cover all the themes of civic service (culture, sports, environment, etc.).
+Here are some examples of missions already proposed: accompanying asylum seekers and protected persons, promoting access to social and health rights for migrants, helping non-adult French speakers to become literate, etc.

 The last call for expressions of interest for this programme was launched in June 2022.